New European Commentary

 Nehemiah 4:23 So I, my brothers, my servants, and the men of the guard who followed me, did not take off our clothes except to wash-

+The idea is that they were on non stop shifts either on guard duty, or building.
 "My brothers" may refer to his literal brothers.
 The implication seems to be that the others did take their clothes off except to wash, whereas those under Nehemiah's direct personal control did so.
 The washing may well be a reference to the ritual washings.
 They would have had many opportunities to become ritually unclean, and despite the urgency and extremity of the situation, Nehemiah ensured that he and his people were still obedient to God's requirements.
 Whereas, by implication, the other builders weren't.